Macktireh/YoloDatasetDBManager/README.md

     port=os.getenv("POSTGRES_PORT"),
 )

-# Initialize the database manager and process datasets
+# Initialize the PostgreSQL manager and create the YOLO dataset table if it doesn't exist
 with PostgreSQLManager(params, table_name="yolo_dataset", create_table=True) as db:
     process = YoloDatasetProcessor(
         db, dataset_path=dataset_path, output_path=output_path
     )

-    # Process and save datasets to the database and commit changes
+    # Save the dataset (images and annotations) from the local folder to the database
     process.save_dataset()
-    db.commit()
+    db.commit()  # Commit the transaction to ensure data is stored in the database

-    # Rebuild dataset folders from the database
+    # Rebuild the dataset structure from the database into the output folder
     process.rebuild_dataset()
 ```